zedapp/zed/app/manual/features.md

-1. **Edit files remotely with your local preferences:** Need to edit files on a remote server, or even in a local VM, and don't like copying your editor's settings files everywhere you go?
+1. **Edit files remotely with your local preferences:** Need to edit files on a remote server, or even in a local VM, and don't like copying your editor's config files everywhere you go?
 Zed makes this easy: howto/remote.md
 2. **Edit files locally:** howto/local.md
 3. **Chrome Application:** Installing via the Chrome Web Store brings a few useful features: